kstawiski/miRNAselector/index.md

+# miRNAselector &lt;img src="vignettes/logo.png" align="right" /&gt;

-# miRNAselector - environment, docker-based application and R package for biomarker signiture selection from high-throughput experiments.
+## miRNAselector - environment, docker-based application and R package for biomarker signiture selection from high-throughput experiments.
 Initially developed for miRNA-seq.

-![logo][vignettes/logo.png]

 `miRNAselector` package is the environment, docker-based application and R package for biomarker signiture selection from high-throughput experiments.
 Initially developed for miRNA-seq.